Ruben2112/SetsAndSteps/README.md

 The app follows Clean Architecture and uses an MVI state management approach.

+The codebase is split into a feature-first, multi-module structure.
+Each feature (e.g. cards, sets, settings, profile, set point exchange) lives in its own `feature/<name>` module, depending only on the `core` modules it needs.
+Shared building blocks live under `core`, split by concern:
+`domain`, `database`, `data`, `design-system`, `presentation`, `navigation`, and `foundcards`.
+The `shared` module is the umbrella Compose Multiplatform module that wires all `core` and `feature` modules together and holds the platform-specific glue code.
+Modules are configured consistently through Gradle convention plugins defined in `build-logic`.

 ### Use of AI

 This project was mainly created as a way for me to learn about KMP, and I firmly believe writing code yourself is the best way to learn.
-That is why no AI agent was used during the development of this project.
-AI assistants were only used for brainstorming, reviewing, and code suggestions.
-All AI generated code has been thoroughly reviewed by me before manually implementing it myself.
+That is why AI agent was used only for a limited amount during the development of this project.
+AI assistants were mainly used for brainstorming, reviewing, and code suggestions.
+All AI generated code has been thoroughly reviewed by me manually before implementation.

 ### Tools & Libraries